 https://maps.app.goo.gl/RyxUMjswceQLUoAV8

-Tom Petty and Jane Benyo were married here March 31, 1974 -- the day before leaving for California the next day -- April 1st, April Fool's Day -- with the hope that Mudcrutch would hit the big time.
+Tom Petty and Jane Benyo were married here in the Holy Trinity Episcopal Church in Gainesville on March 31, 1974 -- before leaving for California the next day -- April 1st, April Fool's Day -- with the hope that Mudcrutch would hit the big time.

 The wedding was held the day after Mudcrutch had a concert across town at Westside Park.
 This event, the night of March 30th, served as a fundraiser for the band's gas money to bring band members and equipment in multiple vehicles out west.
 To read about Mudcrutch's farewell-to-Gainesville concert, go here on this website: